 Just about 12 miles south of Bozeman, is home to cutthroat, arctic grayling and brook trout.
 Ice typically begins to form in late November with adequate thickness by the beginning of January, depending on temperatures.

-About 25 miles north of Red Lodge, is a hot spot to pull in some good walleye and rainbow trout, and hardcore folks can be found here after dark, ice fishing under Montana’s starry night sky.
-As with all fishing in Montana, a valid fishing license is required to ide fish.
-Montana fishing regulations can be found by contacting Montana Fish, Wildlife & Parks Region 3 in Bozeman at 406.577.7900 or at by visiting fwp.mt.gov/fishing/regulations.
+As with all fishing in Montana, a valid fishing license is required to ice fish.
+Montana fishing regulations can be found by contacting Montana Fish, Wildlife & Parks Region 3 in Bozeman at 406.577.7900 or at by visiting https://fwp.mt.gov/fish/regulations.